SAP-archive/teched2020-DEV260/exercises/ex6/README.md

 1. Use the service binding to start the app preview.
 Make sure to launch the **Travel** entity set.
 In case the browser window is still open it's also sufficient to simply reload (F5) the page.

    > Please note: In the trial environment it might take a while until your changes are reflected.
+   > You may also, for example, empty your browser cache and trigger a hard reload.

    As a result, you can see that the create, update and delete operations are enabled.